openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 This step is performed by the class :class:`~openturns.experimental.GaussianProcessRegression`.

-Step 3:  Gaussian Process Regression meta model and its exploitation
+Step 3:  Gaussian Process Regression metamodel and its exploitation
 --------------------------------------------------------------------

-The Gaussian Process Regression meta model :math:`\metaModel` is defined by:
+The Gaussian Process Regression metamodel :math:`\metaModel` is defined by:

 .. math::
     :label: GPRmetamodel

     \metaModel(\vect{x})  \Expect{\vect{Z}(\omega, \vect{x})} =  \Expect{\vect{Y}(\omega, \vect{x})\, | \,  \cC}

-We can use the conditional covariance of :math:`\vect{Y}` in order to quantify the error of the meta model.
+We can use the conditional covariance of :math:`\vect{Y}` in order to quantify the error of the metamodel.
 The :class:`~openturns.experimental.GaussianProcessConditionalCovariance` provides all the services to get the error at any point.